hannahborel/agency-demo/README.md

 # Creative Agency Landing Page

-This is a template design for a Creative Agency landing page.
+A template design for a Creative Agency landing page.
 This can be used as a starter page to customize for different clients and their needs.
+Sections were utilized to demonstrate services, show existing clientele, projects and a contact banner.